geraldb/talks/crypto.md

 # Step 2 - Get the Signer's Private key
 privatekey = 1234     # This private key is just an example.
 It should be much more secure!

-signature = nil
-while signature.nil?
 # Step 3 - Auto-Generate a New (Secure) Private Key
 group     = ECDSA::Group::Secp256k1      # Select the curve used in Bitcoin and Ethereum tempkey   = 1 + SecureRandom.random_number( group.order - 1 )

 # Sign!
 signature = ECDSA.sign(group, privatekey, txhash, tempkey)
-end

 signature.r
 #=> 80563021554295584320113598933963644829902821722081604563031030942154621916407